tjtsai/SegmentalDTW/README.md

 ## Citation

 TJ Tsai.
-"Segmental DTW: A Parallelizable Alternative to Dynamic Time Warping" in Proceedings of the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2021.
+"Segmental DTW: A Parallelizable Alternative to Dynamic Time Warping" in Proceedings of the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2021, pp. 106-110.